 Now that this is out of the way, let’s talk some more about Nibs!

-In short, about 2 – 3 years!
-A pen nib can have a very long lifespan like I said above, I’ve only changed mine once in about two years and I only changed it because one of the sides was way more used than the other, so I was at fault here!
+A pen nib can have a very long lifespan like I said above.
+I’ve only changed mine once in about two years and I only changed it because one of the sides was way more used than the other, so I was at fault here!

 In any case, it really depends on your care but also on the tablet.

-So far, I only owned two drawing tablets: a Wacom Bamboo, which lasted me for a good 7 years and I never changed its nib (the first few years, admittedly, I failed to use it frequently, it was only in college that I finally took the likeness to digital drawing).
+I owned several drawing tablets throughout the years: my first one, a Wacom Bamboo, lasted me for a good 7 years and I never changed its nib (the first few years, admittedly, I failed to use it frequently, it was only in college that I finally took the likeness to digital drawing).

 If you need to change your nibs every 3 or 4 months, here are some reasons that might be happening: